data-addict-com/data-addict-com.github.io/_posts/2022-08-16-four-tips-to-optimize-your-vba-code-up-to-41-times.md

 ---
-layout : post
+layout: post
-title :  Four tips to optimize your VBA code up to 41 times date :   2022-08-16 12-02-00 +0200
+title:  Four tips to optimize your VBA code up to 41 times
+description: Automation to save time is great.
+Optimization in order to minimize the execution time, it's better !
+I'm going to prove to you that by applying my tricks, we can divide the execution time up to 41x.
+Yeah, even myself was pretty amazed by this insight.
+date:   2022-08-16 12-02-00 +0200
-categories : vba optimization  code tips tags : vba optimization code tips published : false
+categories: vba optimization  code tips
+tags: vba optimization code tips
+published: true
 ---

 Automation to save time is great. **Optimization** in order to minimize the execution time, it's better !
 I'm going to prove to you that by applying [my tricks](#my-tricks), we can **divide the execution time up to 41x** 🤯.